Learning Outcomes

 Standards of professional conduct and competent practice 844 IAC 6-7-2

-All practitioners licensed in Indiana shall be responsible for having knowledge of these standards of conduct and practice
+All practitioners licensed in Indiana are responsible for knowing these standards of conduct and practice.

 Remuneration for Service.
 Fees charged by a practitioner for his or her professional services shall be reasonable and shall reasonably compensate the